TinSoldier6/AOC2018/README.md

 This is my second attempt at Advent of Code in Go.
 We'll see how far I can get!

-I'm already behind by three days.
+I'm already behind by four days.